Score matters…but so do age and experience.

-Editor’s Note: On Friday we dig into the Safari Magazine archives and rerun a story from one of our past issues.
-This week, we follow Burl Jones and his son Mark on a quest for grizzly bear in the Ogilvie Mountains of the Yukon Territory.
-This story originally appeared in the September/October 1996 issue of Safari magazine.
+Editor’s Note: On Friday we search through the extensive Safari Magazine archives and bring you a story from the past.
+This week we join Don Myers on a handgun hunt for a majestic bull elk in 1991.
+This story originally ran in the March/April 1994 issue of Safari Magazine.

 The air had something extra in it that morning as we topped the ridge overlooking Cotton Mesa Valley.
 It was crystal clear, clean and charged with electricity and the smell of pine Continue reading